gdherbert/arc_utils/README.md

 ### Contribution guidelines ###

-Contributions welcomed, this is a starting point for various utilities that I think could be useful within Arc.
+Contributions welcomed, this is a starting point for various utilities that I think could be useful within ArcGIS Pro.